 She has won fellowships and awards from The Rockefeller Foundation, Fondazione Bogliasco, The Brown Foundation, Fundación Valparaiso, The McKnight Foundation, The NEA, The Jerome Foundation, The Heinz Foundation, The Australia Council Literary Arts Board and numerous other sources.
 She has had Fulbright Fellowships to Tunisia, India and Indonesia.

-Winner of a Distinguished Teaching Award, she has taught for over twenty-five years and is now an artist-in-residence and professor at Stanford University.
+Winner of a Distinguished Teaching Award, she has been on the faculty of Stanford University, U.C.
+Berkeley, the University of Minnesota and Arizona State University.
 She travels internationally giving readings, lectures and workshops.
-She and her partner live in San Francisco and Mendocino County, California
+She and her partner live in San Francisco and Mendocino County, California.

 I don’t know whether I am first a writer or a traveler, but I became interested in exploring and storytelling early in my childhood.
 In the kitchen, I listened to my mother’s memories of her native Edinburgh, window-shopping along Princes Street, errands to the corner shop to buy chipped fruit and The News of the World.
 Out in our back garden, I sat on the lawn while my seaman father tied up his beef steak tomatoes, drank iced tea and described the brilliant fabrics he had seen in Argentina and the tasty seaweed he had eaten in Japan.